infinitless/MatrixEncryption/Readme.md

 1. This is a hobby project and in no way designed to be used for professional or commercial encryption.
 2. I hope users will have as much fun and learning using it as I did programming it.
+3. I invite code-crackers to crack the code using frequency analysis and/or brute force: (1) Encode a message in Hard Mode (2) Throw away the key (3) Decode the encoded message using brute force guessing or any other means.